Rosaria Capacchione

 Rosaria Capacchione (born 16 February 1960) is an Italian politician and journalist, who served as an Italian Senator for the Democratic Party from 2013 to 2018.
 She has been a passionate investigative journalist against corruption and the Italian mafia.

 Early life

 From 1985 to 31 March 2018 she worked for Il Mattino in Caserta and Naples.
 She also writes for the Fanpage.it website.

 She is the author of The Gold of the Camorra.

 In 2008, Cappacchione was described in The Guardian as "one of the bravest reporters in Italy".

 Due to her job as a judicial reporter and for her activity against the Camorra, she has been repeatedly threatened with death over the years and for this she is forced to live under guard.
 Despite protection, in October 2008, raiders broke into her home and stole a plaque she had been awarded earlier this year in honour of her campaigning journalism.

+In 2008 she received the prize "Archivio Disarmo - Golden Doves for Peace" awarded by IRIAD.